MoeraOrg/moeraorg.github.io/development/setup/create-db.md

 application:

 1. Install PostgreSQL server and client.
-In all major Linux distributions you can install them from the main package repository.
+In all major Linux distributions you can install them from the main package repository (note that you need `postgresql-contrib` package also).
 Make sure it is up and running.
 2. Switch to `postgres` user:

    ```